 At the behest of a cousin, I was hooked with a group of Ukrainians who engaged in the sale of carries to other less skilled players willing to buy their way to gear.
 As they were a limited group, they needed bodies to fill up a 30-man Heroic raid, that’s where I (and others) came in every night with our different characters.

-You were being paid in gold for two things:
+You were being paid in gold for three things:

 1) Approximately three hours of your time: A full heroic clear of Hellfire Citadel would take two and a half, maybe three hours, depending on the group composition.

 2) Your DPS/Heal: Bring the big numbers and your skills to make the run as smooth and as efficient as possible:

 3) Your ‘unsaved’ loot lockout: The more ‘unsaved’ (characters that hadn’t yet been locked out of loot for the week) the more loot dropped for the people buying the carry runs.